International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Push Transfer

-A push transfer is when the producer data plane initiates sending of asset data to a consumer endpoint.
-For example, after the consumer has issued an `TransferRequestMessage,` the producer begins data transmission to an endpoint specified by the consumer using an agreed-upon wire protocol.
+A push transfer is when the provider data plane initiates sending of asset data to a consumer endpoint.
+For example, after the consumer has issued an `TransferRequestMessage,` the provider begins data transmission to an endpoint specified by the consumer using an agreed-upon wire protocol.

 << TODO: Include example diagram >>

 #### Pull Transfer

-A pull transfer is when the consumer data plane initiates retrieval of asset data from a producer endpoint.
-For example, after the consumer has issued an `TransferProcessStart,` message, the consumer requests the data from the producer-specified endpoint.
+A pull transfer is when the consumer data plane initiates retrieval of asset data from a provider endpoint.
+For example, after the consumer has issued an `TransferProcessStart,` message, the consumer requests the data from the provider-specified endpoint.

 << TODO: Include example diagram >>